 This two-year course consists of 12 modules designed to reflect the diverse nature of animal management.
 These will be delivered through engaging lectures and practical studies in our laboratories and on-site animal unit.
 Your learning will be enhanced through field trips to enable you to apply theory to practice.

 You will also take part in relevant work-based learning equivalent to one day per week.
 Support in identifying appropriate work placement opportunities will be provided.

 Your learning will be supported by our highly qualified teaching team who have a wealth of academic and professional experience in many specialist areas.
 Guest speakers will ensure that you receive the most up-to-date professional experience and knowledge.

-Delivered at our Broomfield Hall Campus, the full time route* includes 15 hours of taught material each week with a minimum of 15 hours of expected self-study per week.
-The course will run with a minimum of six students.
+Delivered at our Broomfield Hall Campus, the full-time route* includes 15 hours of taught material each week, with a minimum of 15 hours of expected self-study per week.

 This course is regulated by OfS and the qualification is awarded by the University of Derby.